If you had asked me a few years ago if I would be writing a blog I would have thought you were crazy.

 Different affiliates have different policies and payout structures.

 Links may be with pictures or written in text and underlined like below.
-Some affiliate companies are so awesome they offer pictures, ads and even scripts to help you create those links.
+Some affiliate companies are so awesome they offer pictures, ads, and even scripts to help you create those links.

 The ones on this page are affiliate programs I currently work with.

-The web hosting service that provides the technology and services needed for the website or webpage to be viewed on the Internet.
+The web hosting service provides the technology and services needed for the website or webpage to be viewed on the Internet.

-Last year I switched my hosting to Siteground.
+A few years ago, I switched my hosting to Siteground.
 Several times per year they run awesome sales for 70% off sign-ups.
 If you already have a website, they will transfer everything over fast and free.